 We’ve outlined the struggles would-be Eugene homeowners have to face in another article: Tips for Home Buyers in a Tight Real Estate Market.
 Simply put, it’s a sellers’ market here, and you’re going to need an agent who is willing to knock on doors and create opportunities for you.

 We just happen to be the kind of agents who will do just that.
 Check out our Team Page for the lowdown on what we do and how we like to do it.
-Contact our Eugene office or let us know what you’re looking for and we’ll get started on your home search right away.
+Contact our Eugene office and we’ll get started on your home search right away, or search for Eugene homes for sale from the comfort of our website.

 If you’re still on the fence about whether the Eugene life is the right life for you, then don’t be shy.
 You can delve further into the Eugene area’s many offerings and learn more about the Eugene real estate market on our Eugene Blog.